ppkantorski/Ultrahand-Overlay/examples/4IFIR Explorer/README.md

 # 4IFIR-Explorer

-Ultrahand-Overlay is a customizable overlay executor that allows you to easily swap between different overclock packages on your device.
-This README provides instructions on how to use the 4IFIR overclock package and its variations.

-## Description

 The 4IFIR overclock package includes the base version as well as versions for Stage 7, Stage 8, and Stage 7+.
 You can choose the desired overclock level based on your preference and device requirements.

 ## Installation